IldarRakiev/Digital-inequality-with-GML/README.md

 # A GNN Approach to Global Digital Inequality
 A research project focused on analyzing and mapping **digital inequality** using **Graph Neural Networks (GNNs)**.
 The project is developed as part of the **Data and Knowledge Representation** and **Practical Machine Learning and Deep Learning** courses.

 ## 🚀 Introduction
 Digital inequality refers to the global gap in internet access, digital skills, and technological resources.

 Our objectives are:
-- Build a graph where nodes represent countries and edges represent similarities or connections (e.g., socioeconomic or geographical).
+- Build a graph where nodes represent countries or cities (will be considered later) and edges represent similarities or connections (e.g., socioeconomic or geographical).
 - Apply **GNNs** to predict vulnerable regions, identify clusters, and construct a "digital divide map."
 - Compare performance against classical ML models.
 - Provide visualizations and an interactive tool to demonstrate insights.